 In short, the best way to reclaim energy if you have digestive issues is to start with your digestive process and heal your gut.
 So that means you would want to avoid food allergens and minimize your sensitivities.
 Studies have repeatedly shown that poor gut integrity from junk food diets only further sets off the anti-inflammatory response!
 This results in breaking down your gut membrane and leaching bacteria and toxins into the bloodstream.

 Now you’re tired.
-Your body is weak from feeling attached and inflammation is higher in the body.
+Your body is weak from feeling attacked and inflammation is higher in the body.
 No amount of coffee will fix that, especially when it’s repeated every day with a poor diet that triggers the cascade again.

-Perhaps that sounds silly in light of the fact that you’re tired.
+Perhaps it sounds silly in light of the fact that you’re tired.
 But if it is at all possible, do what you can.
 Exercise lightly if you’re able to and give yourself lots of recovery time.
 My rationale for this is the release of endorphins.
 We’ve learned that exercising for most people is great, but it’s not for those of you who have CFS.
 What we’ve learned recently about CFS is that even moderate exercise is linked to a worsening of CFS symptoms.
-So if you have CFS, don’t over do it, maybe don’t do it at all.
-If you don’t have chronic fatigue syndrome (CFS, CFIDS) then maybe you should exercise because, Exercise Improves Memory and Enhances Mood.
+So if you have CFS, don’t overdo it, maybe don’t do it at all.
+If you don’t have chronic fatigue syndrome (CFS, CFIDS) then maybe you should exercise because Exercise Improves Memory and Enhances Mood.

-Although researchers used to believe exercise was one key to recovery, today, the focus should be more on rest and repair of your body rather than on any kind of physical exertion which can worsen CFS.
+Although researchers used to believe exercise was one key to recovery, today, the focus should be more on rest and repair of your body rather than on any kind of physical exertion, which can worsen CFS.
 People with CFS do not recover normally from physical exertion of any kind, not even performing simple tasks!
 This is because their batteries are not producing the spark of energy like it should.
 It’s sometimes called Post Exertional Malaise.
 Whatever the cause and whatever the underlying issue, the fatigue means that you would prefer to lay around in bed or hang around the house, and not have to dress up, go anywhere or do anything.
 It’s just too much.
-This is where people feel misunderstood and judged for being “lazy” or “anti-social” when in fact they are truly suffering.
+This is where people feel misunderstood and judged for being “lazy” or “anti-social” when in fact, they are truly suffering.

 The cause, again, is mitochondrial dysfunction.
 You don’t have to have CFS to have mito dysfunction.
 Some of the nutrients I’ve listed above can help you, even if you don’t have CFS.
-The reason is that you mito batteries are in charge of making the ATP which is your body’s fuel.
+The reason is that yout mito batteries are in charge of making the ATP, which is your body’s fuel.
 So the creation of more ATP can only benefit you, regardless of whether you have CFS or not.

 Research in this field is interesting.
 One study found that out of 106 people with CFS, two-thirds of them had sadly suffered some type of childhood trauma.
-The type of trauma ranged from neglect to verbal or physical abuse, and in some cases sexual abuse!
+The type of trauma ranged from neglect to verbal or physical abuse, and in some cases sexual abuse.
 The relative risk for developing CFS for any type of childhood trauma was evaluated to be almost 6 times higher than that of a person who did not experience childhood trauma.
 Important to note how long-standing stress takes a toll on the body and how it may contribute to certain diseases, including heart attack, migraines and ulcers.